austinthaldorfhuelsbeck/cathy-loerzel/README.md

 - id: (required) A unique numerical identifier.
 - email: (required) The email address of the subscriber.
 - name: The full name of the subscriber.

+#### Newsletter - Methods and Routing

+The methods and routing for the newsletter section of the API is as follows:

+- GET / - list all newsletter subscriptions
+- GET /:newsletterId - read a newsletter subscription by ID
+- POST / - create a new newsletter subscription
+- DELETE /:newsletterId - delete a newsletter subscription

 ### Contact Form Submissions